-The proposal reviews will ensure that the projects recommended for funding are of sufficient quality to merit funding; the proposed projects meet the criteria as defined by USDA's McIntire-Stennis Research Program.
-The review panel will be comprised of internal and/or external topic-related experts) and make funding recommendations to the Associate Dean for Research.
+The proposal reviews will ensure that the projects recommended for funding are of sufficient quality to merit funding; the proposed projects meet that criteria as defined by USDA's McIntire-Stennis Research Program.
+The review panel will be comprised of diverse faculty (assistant/associate/full professors) and make funding recommendations to the Associate Dean for Research.
 Final decisions for funding will be made by the Associate Dean for Research and are contingent on a USDA approval of a McIntire-Stennis AES project.